ansible-community/community-website/posts/archive/find-and-delete-servicenow-records-en-masse-with-the-updated-ansible-content-collection.md

 create a random user and then allow a learner to progress through some challenges using full Red Hat Ansible Automation Platform deployments and a shared ServiceNow instance.
-Because this is a real live instance, there\'s no telling what sort of records learners will create.
+Because this is a real live instance, there's no telling what sort of records learners will create.
 For this reason, I recently had to develop some automation to clean up records created by these demo user accounts.